GuangLun2000/GuangLun2000.github.io/blogs/IoE.md

 > Final update in: 2024/01/24

-These research notes provide insights and findings related to ongoing projects within the Cambridge IoE Group, led by Prof. Ozgur B. Akan.
+These research notes provide my thoughts and findings related to ongoing projects within the Cambridge IoE Group, led by Prof. Ozgur B. Akan.

 ### Paper Reading